jeffwillette/docker-alertd/README.md

 #### Example Output:

 ```
-2017/02/17 11:46:40 started docker-alertd process
+2017/09/18 12:11:44 starting docker-alertd
 ------------------------------
-2017/02/17 11:46:42 CPU ALERT: container1's CPU usage exceeded 0, it is currently using 0.101465
-2017/02/17 11:46:47 alert email sent
+2017/09/18 12:11:44 ALERT:
+2017/09/18 12:11:44 container1: Existence check failure: Error: No such container: container1
+2017/09/18 12:11:44 container2: Existence check failure: Error: No such container: container2
 ...
 ```

-Docker Alertd will continue to run forever, it is meant to be run in perpetuity.

 # Step 4.
 Set up as a background process (optional)

 If you wish to have docker-alertd run as a background process, it needs to be setup as a background process as per your operating system.

 ### As A Systemd Service (for Linux systems with systemd)

 If you have a systemd based system then you can refer to [docker-alertd.service.example](https://github.com/deltaskelta/docker-alertd/blob/master/docker-alertd.service.example) the example systemd service file and this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-systemctl-to-manage-systemd-services-and-units)

 ### With Launchd (MacOS)